esphome/esphome-docs/guides/automations.rst

 Please note that this only works with PollingComponent types and others will result in a compile error.

-While the poller is supsendend, it's still possible to updata manually the component by using `component.update`
+While the poller is suspendend, it's still possible to trigger on-demand updates by using :ref:`component.update <component-update_action>`

 .. code-block:: yaml